 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Many small businesses take out loans to cover day-to-day operating expenses, hire staff, or make a big purchase.
-And, there are many loans available in the several thousand to $100,000 range, which can cover that kind of growth.
-But what can you do if you’re dreaming even bigger?
+And, while there are many loans available in the several thousand to $100,000 range, what can you do if you’re dreaming even bigger?
 Maybe you want to acquire another business, buy real estate, or get high-dollar equipment for your company.
-That’s what large business loans are for.
-Many banks and other lenders actually offer million-dollar business loans (and even much higher amounts) to help small and medium-sized businesses skyrocket their growth.
+That’s where large business loans come in.
+Many banks and other lenders offer million-dollar business loans (and even much higher amounts) to help small and medium-sized businesses skyrocket their growth.
 Wondering if your business might qualify?
 Here’s what you need to know about large business loans, where to find the best options for your business, and how to apply.

 What Is a Large Business Loan?

-A large business loan is generally defined as a commercial loan of $500,000 or more.Typically, small business loans, loans backed by the Small Business Administration (SBA) and business lines of credit max out at about $5 million.
-Financing for purchasing or expanding commercial real estate, however, can offer up to $10 million.Repayment terms for large business loans can extend many years and these types of loans are available from traditional banks, as well as online lenders.
+A large business loan is generally defined as a loan of $500,000 or more.Typically, small business loans, loans backed by the Small Business Administration (SBA), and business lines of credit max out at about $5 million, and financing for purchasing or expanding commercial real estate can offer up to $10 million.Repayment terms for large business loans can extend many years.
+These types of loans are available from traditional banks, credit unions, and online lenders.

 How Do Large Business Loans Work & What Are Their Uses?